vladkinoman/just-my-notes/bookmarks-and-subscriptions/best-video-essayists-and-reviewers.md

 > What are some good youtube channels that teach filmmaking

-3: D4Darious has some really good tips, especially for beginners.
+3: *D4Darious* has some really good tips, especially for beginners.
 We’ve watched some of his videos in class before.

-2: I've been watching film riot for at least a year (finished my final year of high school this year) and I find they have some really awesome videos to offer people with filmmaking, check them out!
+2: I've been watching *Film Riot* for at least a year (finished my final year of high school this year) and I find they have some really awesome videos to offer people with filmmaking, check them out!
 Also agree with everyone else's suggestions.

 1: I like this guy, but his posting is irregular.